 Note: If the district is subject to a court order or other binding legal determination, the district shall conduct its elections in accordance with that court order or determination, ap- plicable law, and this policy.
 To the extent of any conflict, the court order or other legal determination shall prevail.
-[See BBB(LOCAL)] Resignation and signe ective, a board member's resignation must be in writing ed by the board member and delivered to the presiding of- le board.
+[See BBB(LOCAL)] Resignation and signe ective, a board member's resignation must be in writing ed by the board member and delivered to the presiding of- e board.
 A board may not refuse to accept a resignation.
-Code 201.001 Effective Date If a board member submits a resignation, whether to be effective immediately or at a future date, a vacancy occurs on the date the resignation is accepted by the board or on the eighth day after the date of its receipt by the board, whichever is earlier.
-Election Code 201.023 Holdover Doctrine fices unti Until the by a succ the duties nepotism the appo 17; Atty. officers shall continue to perform the duties of their of- I their successors shall be duly qualified (i.e., sworn in). vacancy created by a board member's resignation is filled cessor, the board member continues to serve and have is and powers of office and continues to be subject to the provisions.
-A holdover board member may not vote on intment of his or her successor.
+Code 201.001 Effective Date immediat resignatio I member submits a resignation, whether to be effective ely or at a future date, a vacancy occurs on the date the on is accepted by the board or on the eighth day after the s receipt by the board, whichever is earlier.
+Election Code Holdover Doctrine All public officers shall continue to perform the duties of their of- fices until their successors shall be duly qualified (i.e., sworn in).
+Until the vacancy created by a board member's resignation is filled by a successor, the board member continues to serve and have the duties and powers of office and continues to be subject to the nepotism provisions.
+A holdover board member may not vote on the appointment of his or her successor.
 Tex.
 Const., Art.
 XVI, Sec.
+17; Atty.
 Gen. Ops.
-JM-636 (1987), O-6259 (1945) [See DBE for prmation on nepotism] Residency remain a board me fice.
+JM-636 (1987), O-6259 (1945) [See DBE for more information on nepotism] Residency remain a board me fice.
 Tex.
-779 ( Tex . elected or appointed to serve as a board member must resident of the district throughout the term of office.
+779 ( Tex. elected or appointed to serve as a board member must resident of the district throughout the term of office.
 A ember who ceases to reside in the district vacates the of- Const., Art.
 XVI, Sec.
 14; Prince v.
 Inman, 280 S.W.2d Civ.
 App.-Beaumont 1955, no writ); Whitmarsh v.
 Buck- S.W.2d 298 (Tex.
 Civ.
 App.-Houston 1959, no writ) [See Single-Member District vacates the office if the trustee ceases to reside in the e trustee represents.
-Education Code 11.052(g) Filling a Vacancy may fill th or may of year rem be filled r ncy occurs on the board, the remaining board members ne vacancy by appointment until the next trustee election, rder a special election to fill the vacancy.
-If more than one ains in the term of the position vacated, the vacancy shall not later than the 180th day after the date the vacancy oc- ucation Code 11.060
+Education Code 11.052(g) Filling a Vacancy may fill th or may of year rem be filled r ncy occurs on the board, the remaining board members he vacancy by appointment until the next trustee election, order a special election to fill the vacancy.
+If more than one ains in the term of the position vacated, the vacancy shall not later than the 180th day after the date the vacancy oc- vication Code 11.060